johannesthoma/jtsoft.at/howto-mssql.markdown

 5. Wait about 10 - 15 minutes

 Then Install SQL Server Management Studio from [this Location](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms-19?view=sql-server-ver16).
 It will be used to configure the location of the database files.
-When installation is finished, start Management Studio (from the Start Menu)
+When installation is finished, start Management Studio (from the Start Menu).
+Connect to the database with Windows authentication.
+If you cannot log in try to disable encryption (lower part of login window).
+Then:

 1. Right Click Top Entry in TreeView, which should display the hostname of your node and the instance name as in mywindowsbox\SQLEXPRESS01